Ztrk/database-project/README.md

 ### Configuration
 Database configuration (username, password) should be in `application/config.ini` file.
 There is an example file `config-example.ini` that shows how to format the file.

+Dependencies of this project are PyQt5 for GUI, SQLAlchemy and mysqlclient for database connection.
+You can install them with `pip install PyQt5 SQLAlchemy mysqlclient`.